ladybug-tools/spider/build-well/README.md

 ### 2017-09-18

-### objects Menu
+### buildings Menu

-* Three objects created by default
+* Three buildings created by default
-	* Add and delete objects: future release
+	* Add and delete buildings: future release
 * Save file
-	* Saves objects as a single 3D object
+	* Saves buildings as a single 3D object
 	* All data stored in the 3D models
 	* File format is standard Three.js JSON
 	* Seems to be working just fine
 	* Many more options will become available
 * Open file
 	* Works barely OK
-	* object data fields are updated but edits do yet update geometry
+	* building data fields are updated but edits do yet update geometry
 	* L Shape models not being loaded.
 Try using JSON loader instead of Object loader

 ### Site Context Menu